 If it’s your first time exploring the city, then convenience will probably rule – whereas returning visitors may prefer to head further out and discover some of the quirkier spots in London.

-Overall, I recommend basing yourself in the London neighbourhoods that sit in the shadow of the city’s most iconic attractions, especially if you’re visiting for the first time.
+Overall, we recommend basing yourself in the London neighbourhoods that sit in the shadow of the city’s most iconic attractions, especially if you’re visiting for the first time.

 This way, you can wake up with pinch-yourself views of the city, and be just a short hop, skip and jump to their front door.
 Plus, there are great transport links to other parts of the city.

-If it’s the glitz and glamour of London’s nightlife that draws you to the Big Smoke, then I recommend basing yourself in Soho.
+If it’s the glitz and glamour of London’s nightlife that draws you to the Big Smoke, then we recommend basing yourself in Soho.

 It’s toned down its naughty character in recent years, but it’s still got that general feeling of debauchery (not to mention brilliant cocktail bars) that makes it a fabulous nightlife hotspot.